carterdbroom/canada-flow-finder-2.0/README.md

 ---
 ### Day 9
 Started connecting the scraper to the backend, using threads to make it repeatedly run in the background.
 I changed the how the temporary directory will operate.
 It will be stored in the same directory as the scripts.
 I needed to know the location of the temporary directory between both the scraper.py file and the app.py file, so I stored it in a known location.
 I also started the rough code for reading the zipped csv files.
 Tomorrow I should finish handling the csv files and starting writing data to the sqlite database.

+---
+### Day 10
+I created the models/schemas for the database.
+I created a table that will hold the favourites of a user, and created a table that will hold the station data from the csv files.